APogue/APogue.github.io/_includes/sections/protest-events.md

 </figure>

-fig:let-gaza-live
-fig:standing-together-la
-fig:faculty-and-staff

-On Sunday, April 28th the largest number of protesters turned out from UCLA and the greater LA area to demonstrate in support of Israel, [figure](##fig:pro-israel-sunday), as well as the pro-Palestinian cause.
+On Sunday, April 28th the largest number of protesters turned out from UCLA and the greater LA area to demonstrate in support of Israel, [figure](##fig:pro-israel-sunday), and the pro-Palestinian cause.
 California State Assemblymember
 Rick Chavez Zbur, also came to speak at the event in support of Israel.

 "Demonstrators from the Palestinian Youth Movement and the Palestinian Feminist Collective led a march from the Meyer and Renee Luskin Conference Center to Royce Hall in support of the encampment."[^279] [Figure](##fig:let-gaza-live) shows participants in the march holding umbrellas with watermelons on them.
-For context, the watermelon is made up of the same colors as the Palestinian flag, "Following the Arab-Israeli war in 1967, public displays of the Palestinian flag were outlawed in Israel.
+For context, the watermelon is composed of the same colors as the Palestinian flag, "Following the Arab-Israeli war in 1967, public displays of the Palestinian flag were outlawed in Israel.
 Anyone who displayed the flag or its colors could face arrest.
 The ban was lifted in the 1993 Oslo Accords, but Israel's new far-right National Security Minister Itamar Ben-Gvir ordered the removal of Palestinian flags flying in public spaces last year."[^280]